UniCredit CEO steps down in clash with board

-MILAN (Reuters) - Italy’s UniCredit said Chief Executive Officer Jean Pierre Mustier would step down at the end of his mandate in April next year after clashing with the bank’s board over strategy.
+MILAN (Reuters) - Italy’s UniCredit said Chief Executive Jean Pierre Mustier will step down in April next year after clashing with the bank’s board over strategy.

 After fruitless attempts at a cross-border deal, Mustier, 59, had ruled out mergers and acquisitions, a stance increasingly at odds with the consolidation fever sweeping Italy’s fragmented banking sector.

-“Over the last few months, it has become apparent that the Team 23 (business plan’s) strategy and its core pillars no longer corresponds to the board’s current thinking,” Mustier said in a statement.
+“Over the last few months, it has become apparent that the Team 23 (business plan’s) strategy and its core pillars no longer corresponds to the board’s current thinking,” Mustier said in a statement late on Monday.

 “Hence I have decided to retire from the group at the end of my mandate in April 2021, to allow the new board to elaborate a future strategy.”